 What Is Beach Sweep?

-This year's Beach Sweep has been rescheduled due to Hurricane Florence for Saturday, October 20.
+This year's Beach Sweep will occur on Saturday, September 21.
 Interested volunteers should meet at the Fort Moultrie Visitor Center at 9:00 am.

 We hope to see you there!

 How Can I Participate?
 How Can My Group Be Involved?

 Individual or group volunteers should fill out a volunteer agreement.
 If you are an individual volunteer, please fill-out form 301A.
 Group volunteer leaders should sign form 301A and each individual group member should sign form 301B.
 Please bring completed documents with you to the event and submit them to the park’s volunteer coordinator.
 All volunteers under the age of 18 must have a parent or legal guardian’s signature in the appropriate field of form 301A.

 The day of the event, everyone will be briefed on the importance of the beach sweep and the objectives of the event.
 Groups will be given data cards and trash bags.
 Volunteers are responsible for bringing their own gloves.

 Safety Precautions for Beach Sweep